chiroptical/haskell-intro-type-safe-db-libs/README.md

 To compile the code examples you can `stack install && stack test`.
 For the Opaleye example, you will need `postgres` and `libpq-dev`.

+To compile the presentation, you'll need minted and LaTeX.
+`pdflatex -shell-escape presentation.tex`